David Lopez

 Peace and Trust Among Former Enemies

-David Lopez shares his mixed feelings about the possibility of meeting up with the North Koreans that he fought against during the Korean War.
-Soldiers on both sides were just doing their jobs and following through on orders, so he would meet with his former enemy.
-He remembers taking prisoners during the war and one of them being rather tall.
-He believes the prisoner was a Chinese soldier, not a North Korean.
+David Lopez expresses the mixed feelings many soldiers have about potentially meeting the North Koreans they fought against during the Korean War.
+He emphasizes that soldiers on both sides were simply doing their jobs and following orders.
+Consequently, he would welcome the opportunity to meet his former enemy.

 Share YouTube: